• Facebook

 When I’m looking for a side dish that I know will please the whole family, I turn to favorites such as baked mac and cheese, roasted potatoes and carrots, and this sweet and decadent noodle kugel.

-A slice of noodle kugel on a plate with chicken, sweet potatoes and green beans.
+A portion of noodle kugel on a plate served with chicken and vegetables.

 How do you make noodle kugel?